vtrevino/ogmapper/README.md

 ### Compiling WFA2 from https://github.com/smarco/WFA2-lib
-Follow the instructions provided in WFA2-lib.
+Follow the instructions provided in WFA2-lib or the above instructions if the device is Android.

 ## Compiling ogMapper